 Post Code: LE12 8LQ

 A short loop paddle which includes, a stretch of canal with a deep lock, weir and pretty willow lined length of the River Soar in North Leicestershire.
 Ideal for a paddle without the need to shuttle.
-Two pubs and a coffee shop are enroute and boat hire is available from two providers.
+Two pubs and a coffee shop are enroute and boat hire is available.
 There are options to extend the loop to include Mountsorrel (5.4m) or head off to Loughborough.

 There are separate pages for the Mountsorrel Eight and Loughborough Loop.

-Start at the Boat House Pub.
-Parking is available (in the field on the opposite bank to the beer garden) please contact the pub, preferably in advance of your visit or on arrival.
+Start at the Moorings Pub.
+Parking is available, please contact the pub, preferably in advance of your visit or on arrival.
 Please find time for a drink or meal at the pub in return for their hospitality.
-Toilets and boat hire are available.
 An alternative start point is Barrow Boating which also hire boats although parking is tight or on local streets.

-Starting from The Boat House Pub, head under the road bridge (which has a grade II historic listing) and turn left into the cut after 100m a portage from the left bank is required.
+Starting from The Moorings, head under the road bridge (which has a grade II historic listing) and turn left into the cut after 100m a portage from the left bank is required.
 It runs over a service road to Proctor’s Pleasure Park and around the lock re-launching onto the canal on the right hand side above the lock.
 Continue along the canal for 600m until you reach Mill Lane Bridge.
 On the left bank is The Navigation Pub and on the right bank is Barrow Boating.
-This is an alternative start point.
 Both the pub and seasonal café at Barrow Boating have toilet facilities.
 200m beyond the bridge is Barrow New Weir on the right.
-The weir can be shot with care, passing through the gap in the Armco, or alternatively portage down the right-hand side of the weir.Canoe shooting Barrow Weir
+The weir can be shot with care, passing through the gap in the Armco barrier.
+Alternatively portage down the right-hand side of the weir to the pool below.Canoe shooting Barrow Weir

 The portage point is before the weir and is clearly marked.
 The weir barrier has an open section towards the middle to allow for paddlers to shoot the weir.
 An inspection can be made from the footbridge running over the top of the weir.
 Care should be taken to check the clearance under this footbridge in high waters.
 If you are unsure, use the portage point and re-launch from the small beach below the weir.Navigation Pub